GoogleCloudPlatform/berglas/doc/reference-syntax.md

 - `SECRET` - name of the secret in the Cloud Storage bucket

 - `OPTIONS` - options specified as URL query parameters

+- `GENERATION` - secret generation to access specified as URL fragment.
+Defaults to latest.

 ### Options